rfautier/find_correction/README.md

+# Update
+You can directly go to [peerfinder.app](https://peerfinder.app) for find peer :D

 # Find A Correction at 42 !

 This script list all people who are log and validated / register a project.